stylekit/stylekit.github.io/_posts/_temp/2017-03-16-ios-10-programming-fundamentals-review.md

 ### Class:

  Classes are not bad; they’re good!
 For one thing, a class instance is very efficient to pass around, because all you’re passing is a pointer.
 No matter how big and complicated a class instance may be, no matter how many prop‐ erties it may have containing vast amounts of data, passing the instance is incredibly fast and efficient, because no new data is generated.

+ Even more important, there are many situations where the independent identity of a class instance, no matter how many times it is referred to, is exactly what you want.
+The extended lifetime of a class instance, as it is passed around, can be crucial to its functionality and integrity.
+In particular, only a class instance can successfully repre‐ sent an independent reality.
+For example, a UIView needs to be a class, not a struct, because an individual UIView instance, no matter how it gets passed around, must continue to represent the same single real and persistent view in your running app’s interface.